Week 1 Lab: Introduction to R and Tableau

 The RStudio interface is divided into several panels:

-The Files, Plots, Packages, and Help panels provide access to various resources and tools.
+• The Output panel includes several tabs (Files, Plots, Packages, and Help) that provide access to various resources and tools.

 Now that you have both R and RStudio installed and running, let’s dive into some basic concepts of the R programming language.